 Stove: From Dream Stoves

 I have been blogging about midcentury home design since 2006, but my very first piece of published writing about home design in 1995 — an article about vintage stoves for the now-defunct Ann Arbor News.
 Vintage stoves were first becoming popular around then.
 I have been a fan ever since and today, have a circa-1959 GE Pushbutton electric in my kitchen.
 When we did a story a while ago about where to get your vintage appliances fixed, a number of readers had suggestions and experiences to share about vintage stove restoration experts.
 Over on the Forum, Karl T. also suggested suppliers.
-I did some additional research and came up with an expanded list — the readers added more in their comments, below, be sure to read them — and we now have
+I did some additional research and came up with an expanded list — and readers continue to more in their comments, below, be sure to read them — and we now have

 12 13 14 16 17 18 19 20 21 22 23 24 25 26 27 28 29 places to get your vintage stove restored… to buy a restored vintage stove… and to find parts and service for vintage stoves: